 Many cities in the twelfth century, for demographic reasons, allowed the peasants of the villages to leave the countryside and become citizens.
 The cities were then governed by bishops counts.

-On 24 April 1210 the monastery was reinstated in its rights but, due to disputes with the neighboring Lords, contracted heavy debts that led to the sale of Corveglia and Villanova to the Municipality of Asti.
+On 24 April 1210 the monastery was reinstated in its rights but, due to disputes with the neighbouring Lords, contracted heavy debts that led to the sale of Corveglia and Villanova to the Municipality of Asti.

 The villanovesi thus became citizens of Asti, not as individuals, but through municipal education.
-Since then the village was called Villanova d'Asti.
+Since then, the village was called Villanova d'Asti.

 Food and wine and typical products.

-Villanova d'Asti has always been synonymous of meats of the highest quality, both for the sublime veal from piedmontese "fassone", and for the prized blond hen; the famous fair of early October is dedicated to the latter.
+Villanova d'Asti has always been synonymous of meats of the highest quality, both for the sublime veal from Piedmontese “fassone”, and for the prized blond hen; the famous fair of early October is dedicated to the latter.

 To be seen.

-The Bisocca di San Martino and that of Supponito represented the two sighting towers, placed respectively to the South and North respect to the concentric of Villanova, built in the XVI century by King Francis I of France to defend the lands of Asti from the attacks of the Spaniards.
+The Bisocca di San Martino and that of Supponito represented the two sighting towers, placed respectively to the South and North in respect to the concentric of Villanova, built in the XVI century by King Francis I of France to defend the lands of Asti from the attacks of the Spaniards.

 The towers, surrounded by fields, are still visible.